 - Serum Rheumatoid Factor - Demonstration of abnormal amounts of serum rheumatoid factor by any method that has been positive in less than 5 percent of normal control subjects.
 This test is positive only 30-40 percent of the time in the early months of rheumatoid arthritis.

 You must also make certain that the first four symptoms listed in the table above are present for six or more weeks.
 These criteria have a 91-94 percent sensitivity and 89 percent specificity for the diagnosis of rheumatoid arthritis.

 However, these criteria were designed for classification and not for diagnosis.
 The diagnosis must be made on clinical grounds.
 It is important to note that many patients with negative serologic tests can have a strong clinical picture for rheumatoid arthritis.

-Your Hands are the KEY to the Diagnosis of RA
+Your Hands Are the KEY to the Diagnosis of Rheumatoid Arthritis

 In a way, the hands are the calling card of rheumatoid arthritis.
 If you completely lack hand and wrist involvement, even by history, the diagnosis of rheumatoid arthritis is doubtful.
 Rheumatoid arthritis rarely affects your hips and ankles early in its course.